matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 able to see the event because of visibility rules or encryption.
 While this isn't a big issue, there is still an issue about it: https://github.com/matrix-org/matrix-doc/issues/1654

-Replies are also sometimes localized.
+Historically clients have also sometimes localized the fallbacks.
 In those cases they leak the users language selection for their client, which may be personal information.

 ### Using the unmodified fallback in clients and bridges